 - Environment: This can include climate, heaters, and air conditioning units.

 - Prolonged exposure to the sun and heat

 - Overly drying skincare products such as bar soaps, high-foaming cleansers, and prescription retinoids

 - Hormones: Estrogen, which normally retains water in the dermis for a plump, moist look, naturally diminishes with age.
 The skin deflates and wrinkles become more pronounced.

 How can you treat dry skin?

-What is dehydrated skin?
+What exactly is dehydrated skin?

 How can you treat dehydrated skin?

 - Go easy on exfoliants.
 Using too many acids and scrubs too often and too aggressively can cause surface dehydration and inflammation.

-For more expert skin advice, check out Skin Source–the A-Z guide on all things skin.
-Also sign up for our skin tip e-newsletter, follow Renée Rouleau on Twitter and join the discussion on our Facebook page.
-You’ll be your own skin care expert in no time!
+For more expert advice check out the blog.
+Also, sign up for our skin tip e-newsletter, follow Renée Rouleau on Twitter and Instagram and join the discussion on our Facebook page.
+You’ll be your own skin care expert in no time.
+Get the #ReneeRouleauGlow!